- PAYMENT OPTIONS

 Charges for scheduled maintenance vary widely.
 We perform scheduled maintenance based on the owner’s manual recommendations, whereas some dealerships print their own official looking maintenance schedules that are grossly inflated to say the least!

-Don’s Automotive does not have the resources or inclination to be in the credit business–we leave that to MC, VISA and DISCOVER all of which we happily accept.
-Sorry, we do not take AMERICAN EXPRESS due to their grossly excessive service charges.
+Don’s Automotive does not have the resources or inclination to be in the credit business–we leave that to MC, VISA, AMEX and DISCOVER all of which we happily accept.

 The parts we install carry the manufacturer’s warranty against defect of manufacture, the length of which varies from item to item, but is often one year/12,000 miles.
 However, one of our major suppliers now offers 2 years/24,000 miles on all their parts.
 Our labor operations are guaranteed against error of workmanship for one year, but we make every effort to ensure satisfaction way beyond that period.